Port Huron, Michigan: Pop culture

+The premieres of Young Tom Edison starring Mickey Rooney took place in Port Huron in 1940.

-A reference to the Port Huron Statement was made in the Coen Brothers film The Big Lebowski.
+A reference to the Port Huron Statement was made in the Coen brothers 1998 film The Big Lebowski.

+The Blue Water Bridge was used for a car crash and explosion scene in the 2000 flim Bless the Child.

 In 2009, the TV show Criminal Minds used Port Huron and Detroit as locations for an episode involving crossing the border into Ontario.